 The bus drifted along Highway 40 from Israel’s central town of Be’er Sheva through the transfixing yellow sandy hues and rocky plains of the southern Negev desert, before alighting at a lowly bus stop on the roadside of a town called Mitzpe Ramon.
-Reveling in the sense of freedom you can only feel in beautiful isolated spaces, the only sound in the air was of the bus wheels rolling away into the distance as a scattering of buildings on barren land emerged into view under a crisp blue sky.
-I knew it was time for an adventure.
+Revelling in the sense of freedom you can only feel in beautiful isolated spaces, the only sound in the air was of the bus wheels rolling away into the distance as a scattering of buildings on barren land emerged into view under a crisp blue sky.
+It was time to go hiking in Israel.

 Once a camp for workers building a highway through the dusty landscape to the southern port town of Eilat in 1951, the development area of Mitzpe Ramon was soon forgotten.
 Now, it is a thriving town that sits on the edge of the incredible Ramon Crater – attracting travellers to one of the most spectacular hiking spots in all of Israel.

-Luckily my hostel, the hiker-friendly The Green Backpackers was perfectly placed right opposite the bus stop, but more impressively, just a few minutes walk to the northern ridge of the crater and it’s viewing points and trails.
-With just a couple of hours to spare before sunset, I hired a bike and set about heading up to the edges of the Ramon Crater – a 38 km long, 6 km wide, 860 meter high and 450 meter deep natural wonder.
+Luckily my hostel, the hiker-friendly Green Backpackers hostel (which is now sadly, closed) was perfectly placed right opposite the bus stop, but more impressively, just a few minutes walk to the northern ridge of the crater and it’s viewing points and trails.
+With just a couple of hours to spare before sunset, I hired a bike and set about heading up to the edges of the Ramon Crater – a 38 km long, 6 km wide, 860 meters high and 450-meter deep natural wonder.

 Ramon Crater Viewpoints and Sunsets

 You can either climb a small hill for a wider view or visit the various constructed ledges along the ‘Albert Promenade’ including the ‘bird balcony’ that hangs over the crater.